Genetic purging: Evidence and problems

 When a previously stable population undergoes inbreeding, if nothing else changes, natural selection should consist mainly of purging.
 The joint consequences of inbreeding and purging on fitness vary depending on many factors: the previous history of the population, the rate of increase of inbreeding, the harshness of the environment or of the competitive conditions, etc. The effects of purging were first noted by Darwin in plants, and have been detected in laboratory experiments and in vertebrate populations undergoing inbreeding in zoos or in the wild, as well as in humans.
 The detection of purging is often obscured by many factors, but there is consistent evidence that, in agreement with the predictions explained above, slow inbreeding results in more efficient purging, so that a given inbreeding F leads to less threat to population viability if it has been produced more slowly.

 Nevertheless, in practical situations, the genetic change in fitness also depends on many other factors, besides inbreeding and purging.
 For example, adaptation to changing environmental conditions often causes relevant genetic changes during inbreeding.
 Furthermore, if inbreeding is due to a reduction in population size, selection against new deleterious mutations can become less efficient, and this can induce additional fitness decline in the medium-long term.

-In addition, part of the inbreeding depression could not be due to deleterious alleles, but to an intrinsic advantage of being heterozygous compared to being homozygous for any available allele, which is known as overdominance.
+In addition, part of the inbreeding depression could be not due to deleterious alleles, but to an intrinsic advantage of being heterozygous compared to being homozygous for any available allele, which is known as overdominance.
 Inbreeding depression caused by overdominance cannot be purged, but seems to be a minor cause of overall inbreeding depression, although its actual importance is still a matter of debate.

 Therefore, predicting the actual evolution of fitness during inbreeding is highly elusive.
 However, the component of fitness decline expected from inbreeding and purging on deleterious alleles could be predicted using g.

+Understanding genetic purging and predicting its consequences is of great importance in evolutionary and conservation genetics.
+Endangered populations use to undergo inbreeding due to their reduced numbers, and purging can play a relevant role in determining their extinction risk and the success of conservation strategies.